 When constipation happens then air gets trapped in it and prevents the fish from moving around like they need to.
 They can get lethargic, not want to eat, and in some extreme cases, they may float upside down.

 You should stop feeding your goldfish if it is constipated to allow it to try and pass the blockage.
 You can try and feed peas to help clear out their digestive tract and get it back to normal motility.

-If they are bottom sitting due to water conditions, then this needs to be corrected with checking the water daily and doing large water changes until the water is within appropriate parameters.
+If they are bottom-sitting due to water conditions, then this needs to be corrected by checking the water daily and doing large water changes until the water is within appropriate parameters.

 Parasites can be treated with medication, but it is recommended to verify the parasite, and any accompanying bacteria or fungal growth to ensure that the appropriate treatment is administered.

-Stress needs to be corrected with allowing the fish to calm down in a dim room and given a few days to adjust to the new environment.
+Stress needs to be corrected by allowing the fish to calm down in a dim room and given a few days to adjust to the new environment.

 Gastrointestinal problems need to be treated quickly and appropriately, using peas is helpful to move constipation through.
 Swim problems can occur due to constipation and other GI issues.

 Bottom sitting is a health problem that should be dealt with in a timely manner to ensure the health of the goldfish in the aquarium.